Kristyleung/kristyleung-com/src/pages/visier/index.md

 ![My design helped multiple users edit a plan within our technical constraints by establishing a clear transfer of editing control to users.](./visier-how-it-works.png)

+## Impact
+After collaborating with the development team to ensure a successful handoff, the new feature was implemented into the build.
+During the month of release, the new functionality drove the user bases of each enterprise customer to increase by an average of 25%.
+Additionally, we received very favorable feedback from our reference customers.
+Given this success, my design lead and I advocated for this editing permission system to be used across our other services.

 ## The retrospective

 Through the process of completing UX concepts and specifications for new features, I have learned the importance of finding the most feasible UX that supports the necessary functionality.
 To achieve this, I learned to be meticulous by questioning each moment in user interaction.
 Can I simply this method by using fewer affordances?
 How can I make this new functionality more accessible?
 Can I reuse an existing piece of UI or do I have to make a new one?
 If I propose a new interface, is it worthwhile for the developers to program?
 Can it reused?
 During the start of the work term, I often failed to ask these questions.
 As a result, I had to make many more iterations of the mockups to achieve the completeness I would have had if I considered the previous questions.